vaaski/openmagicline/readme.md

 ## Synopsis

-I'm working at a gym that has been using [magicline](https://magicline.com) for well over a decade now.
+I work at a gym that has been using [magicline](https://magicline.com) for well over a decade now.

 When they switched to a completely new cloud-based web-interface in about 2016,